Are you thinking about getting a new suitcase but can’t decide between rollaboard or spinner luggage? Well, you’re in the right place!

 - On dirt/gravel: If the dirt/gravel isn’t too rough, then spinner wheels will roll as smooth as two rolling wheels.
 That said, if the surface is too rough, you’ll have to carry the spinner by a handle.

 - On staircases: The wheel type doesn’t matter, because you’ll always have to carry your suitcase by the handle when walking stairs.
-You could potentially pull rollaboards when walking up, but it will ruin the wheels pretty quickly.
+You could potentially pull rollaboards when walking up but it will ruin the wheels pretty quickly.

 Generally, spinner suitcases are just as stable as rollaboards.
-You can find both spinner suitcases and rollaboards that tip-over.
+You can find both spinner suitcases and rollaboards that tip over.
 Really, it depends on the specific model, not the wheel type.
-A lot of luggage manufacturers make a significant mistake by placing the spinner wheels too close together, which makes the bag really easy to tip over.
+A lot of luggage manufacturers make a significant mistake by placing the spinner wheels too close together which makes the bag really easy to tip over.

 On properly manufactured spinners, the wheels are placed with enough distance from one another.
-And on rolling suitcases, sometimes the two supporting plastic legs are too short, or the front pockets are too large, so the bag tends to tip over.
-Regardless of the wheel type, always make sure to read the customer reviews first, to make sure that the bag doesn’t tip over.
+And on rolling suitcases, sometimes the two supporting plastic legs are too short, or the front pockets are too large which can cause the bag to tip over.
+Regardless of the wheel type, always make sure to read the customer reviews first to make sure that the bag doesn’t constantly tip over.

-They’ll always store 5-10 liters less compared to a similarly-sized rollaboard.
+With spinners, you will find that some space is compromised because the bottom part of the suitcase isn’t used effectively.
+Since the wheels are “sticking out,” there’s less space in the main compartment.
+They’ll always store 5-10 liters less compared to a similarly sized rollaboard.
 On carry-ons, the size restrictions include wheels and handles, so if you want to maximize your carry-on allowance, you should get a rollaboard.

+Usually, spinners cost around $10-$30 more than their rollaboard versions.
+Adding two wheels with proper plastic frames around them adds additional costs which will result in a slightly higher overall price.
 Also, you should keep in mind that spinner wheels are less durable, which means that you’ll have to replace them more often.
-Even if they’re covered by the warranty, sometimes you’ll have to pay for the shipping to the repair center.
+Even if they’re covered by the warranty, sometimes you’ll have to pay for the shipping costs to the repair center.